sollie11/enterbsd/README.md

 It can be installed to hard disk or optionally, the hard disk may be used for data only.

 The scripts can be installed on first reboot from the standard FreeBSD installation.
-They do not depend on any extra downloaded software, except makeisofs, which we'll installed via a hack, (without using the pkg system.)
+They do not depend on any extra downloaded software, except makeisofs, which will be installed via a hack, (without using the pkg system.)
 After our first ISO is created from a clean FreeBSD install as above, the size will be around **230MB**.
 Only the unneeded boot/kernel modules are removed from the ISO, the rest is a complete FreeBSD install.
 The reason for the small size is that the